Albakkour/Intelligent-Autonomous-Systems/README.md

 ros2 run delib_ws_worlds run
 ```

-*After* the initial build completes, you can open new terminals and attach to the currently running container from a different terminal using the command:
+*After* the initial build completes, you can attach a new terminal to the currently running container by using the terminal command:

 ```bash
 docker compose exec base bash